ComposableFi/composable/docs/onboarding/basics/7-polkadot.md

 ## Acala

 A parachain focussed on DeFi and stablecoins, and one of our partners in the DeFi space.
-Read through their [wiki](https://wiki.acala.network/) on the different products as well as their EVM+
+Read through their [wiki](https://wiki.acala.network/) on the different products as well as their EVM+.

 ## Moonbeam